Skip to main content

 • Any array type is forbidden, unless it is clearly a reference-type.
 In this case, Weaviate needs to resolve the beacon and see what collection the resolved beacon is from, since it needs the collection name to be able to alter the schema.

-Multiple vectors
+Multiple vectors (named vectors)

 Added in v1.24.0

-Weaviate collections support multiple, named vectors.
+Weaviate collections support multiple named vectors.

-Collections can have multiple, named vectors.
-Each vector is independent.
-Each vector space has its own index, its own compression, and its own vectorizer.
-This means you can create vectors for properties, use different vectorization models, and apply different metrics to the same object.
+The vectors in a collection can have their own configurations.
+Each vector space can set its own index, its own compression algorithm, and its own vectorizer.
+This means you can use different vectorization models, and apply different distance metrics, to the same object.

-You do not have to use multiple vectors in your collections, but if you do, you need to adjust your queries to specify a target vector for vector or hybrid queries.
+To work with named vectors, adjust your queries to specify a target vector for vector search or hybrid search queries.

 Adding a property after collection creation